Kelly helps D-backs end 17-game skid, beat Brewers 5-1 - WTMJ

 AP Sports Writer

-PHOENIX (AP) — Merrill Kelly pitched seven effective innings, Ketel Marte had two hits and the Arizona Diamondbacks snapped a 17-game losing streak by beating the Milwaukee Brewers 5-1 on Monday night.
+Merrill Kelly pitched seven effective innings and Marte had two hits as the Diamondbacks beat the Milwaukee Brewers 5-1 on Monday night.
+Vogt described the postgame clubhouse scenes of victory that have been missing over the past few weeks: Music blaring, lots of laughing and high-fives.

 The win was a long time coming for Arizona, which has plunged to the bottom of the standings in the NL West and has the worst record in the majors at 21-53.
-It was the first win for the Diamondbacks since they beat the Mets 6-5 in 10 innings on June.
+It was the first victory for the Diamondbacks since they beat the Mets 6-5 in 10 innings on June 1.

 The 17-game skid was two shy of the longest during the wild-card era, by the Kansas City Royals in 2005.